unwieldycat/robodash/README.md

 # robodash

-An extendable GUI for the VEX V5.
+A flexible robot dashboard for the VEX V5.
 Built with LVGL.

 <details closed>
 <summary>Preview</summary>